byuflowlab/FLOWExaFMM.jl/README.md

 # FLOWExaFMM
 Julia wrapper of ExaFMM with modifications for a vortex solver.
-Developed and tested in Julia v1.6.
+Developed in Julia v1.6, latest test in Julia v1.10.

 [ExaFMM](https://joss.theoj.org/papers/10.21105/joss.03145) is a fast multipole method for exascale computing developed by Lorena Barba and Rio Yokota